ringmaster/trayrestore/README.md

 This program is simple to use, just run the executable file from the command line and any icons that can be restored, will be.

+## Download

+A copy of the precompiled tool for download can be found here:  http://static.owenw.com/trayrestore.exe

 ## License

 Copyright (c) 2013 Owen Winkler  http://owenw.com/